 The fair values of quoted investments are based on current bid prices.
 The fair value of investments which are not traded in an active market is determined by using valuation techniques (including discounted cash flow model or price/earnings multiple model).
-The Group uses its judgment to select a variety of methods and make assumptions that are mainly based on market conditions existing at each balance sheet date.
+The Group uses its judgment to select a variety of methods and make assumptions of fair value and discounted rate that are mainly based on market conditions existing at each balance sheet date.